Amira31/Rice-Mutational-Study/01_Manual.md

 Before running the `bwa-mem` commands, users can check the CPU specifications of their laptop or PC to estimate how many threads they can allocate to the alignment.

 This is because alignment process is usually painstakingly long due to it being computationally intensive.
-So, activating multi-threading allows the aligner to split  different batches of reads into parallel queues of multiple CPU threads to reduce the total runtime.
+So, activating multi-threading allows the aligner to split  different batches of reads into multiple parallel CPU queues to reduce the total runtime.
 Then, the aligner will merge back these parallel alignment records into a single SAM/BAM output stream.

 ```bash